CyberSlang: The "@ to Zombie" Guide to Geek Speak

 As the cybersecurity field grows, it has developed its own jargon, from honeypots to zombies to fuzzing.
 As a world leader in cyber defense, Raytheon speaks the lingo fluently.

-Terms like "phishing" and "botnet" were flying throughout the 2014 Raytheon National Collegiate Cyber Defense Competition in San Antonio, Texas.
+Terms like "phishing" and "botnet" were flying throughout the 2014 National Collegiate Cyber Defense Competition (NCCDC), presented by Raytheon, in San Antonio, Texas.
 Here's a glossary:

 @ — Symbol chosen by Ray Tomlinson, a Raytheon BBN Technologies engineer who sent the first Internet email, to separate the names of users and their networks in addresses.